Why Learn Mandarin Chinese language of all the choices?

-The Chinese language, spoken in the form of Standard Chinese or Mandarin or Putonghua, is the formal language of the People’s Republic of China and Taiwan, one of the official lingua franca in Singapore, and an official idiom of the United Nations.
+The Chinese language, spoken in the form of Standard Chinese or Mandarin or Putonghua, is the formal tongue of the People’s Republic of China and Taiwan.

 Why Study Chinese Language in India?

-If you’re not sure which foreign language to learn, then you should consider Mandarin!
-Why Not?
+If you’re unsure which foreign language to learn, then you should consider Mandarin!

 10 Great Reasons why you should learn Mandarin

 Realize that learning another language such as Chinese can be fun and is unquestionably valuable for anyone.